ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 different entities will cooperate to provide a single end-to-end encrypted communication service.
 Each entity in a federated system provides its own infrastructure (in particular, a transparency log) to serve the users that rely on it.
-Given this, there must be a consistent policy for directing KT requests to the correct transparency log.
+Given this, there MUST be a consistent policy for directing KT requests to the correct transparency log.
 Typically in such a system, the end-user identity directly specifies which entity requests should be directed to.
 For example, with an email end-user identity like `alice@example.com`, the